exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ## Calculation of the Proposed Basepair Parameters {#sec:sw-calculation}

-[In section @sec:basepair-params], we have _informally_ described the basepairing measures we experimented with.
+[In section @sec:basepair-params], we have _informally_ described the basepairing parameters we experimented with.
 The section is dedicated to the exact definitions, including simplified Python code.

 ### Hydrogen bond lengths and angles

-The code in @lst:code-calc-hb-distance-angle assumes the existence of variables `res1` and `res2` with the residues from the BioPython, or a similar library (the `coord` attribute contains a NumPy vector of size 3).
+The code in @lst:code-calc-hb-distance-angle assumes the existence of variables `res1` and `res2` with the residues from BioPython, or a similar library (the `coord` attribute contains a NumPy vector of size 3).
 Moreover, we have a hydrogen bond definition in the `hbond` variable, which includes the atom names as its attributes.

 The length is a distance between the interacting heavy atoms.